SuprHackerSteve/Crescendo/README.md

 Apple has introduced some new security mechanisms that we need to enable to get Crescendo running.

+1. Ensure that you have moved the app to your /Applications director or the system extension will not load
-1. First you will need to approve the system extension (This will prompt when you first run the app and click on "Start").
+2. After running for the first time, you will need to approve the system extension (This will prompt when you first run the app and click on "Start").
 A popup will guide you to

    _NOTE: I have noticed sometimes that there is some issue where System Preferences won't show an allow button.
 I assume this is some internal issue Apple needs to workout._

    ![Sysext](assets/sysext.png)

-2. You will need to enable Full Disk Access for the system extension.
+3. You will need to enable Full Disk Access for the system extension.

    ![FullDisk](assets/fulldisk.png)